Jean teaches astrology, tarot & metaphysics. She is an author, ordained nondenominational minister, & member of the NJ Metaphysical Ctr.

 She was the first Black female anchor of a local radio station, and stayed during her first 2 years of college.
 Oprah relocated to Chicago to host the half hour morning talk show AM Chicago.
 At the time Phil Donahue was the most popular radio talk show host, but within months Oprah overtook him, and critic Robert Ebert signed her up for syndication with King World.
 It was renamed The Oprah Winfrey Show, and the rest is history.

 Oprah, a Good Listener and Empathizer

 Oprah co-starred in Stephen Spielberg’s The Color Purple in 1985, and was nominated for Best Supporting Actress.
+This author has read that Spielberg cried at the end of the book (didn't everyone, I know I did)?
 It went on to be a Broadway musical which she produced.
 Oprah also produced and starred in Beloved, based on Toni Morrison’s book, but the movie was not as popular as she would have liked.
 Oprah co-authored five books, shared her battles with weight gain and loss with her fans, and publishes “O” Magazine, the biggest start-up in the industry.
 Circulation has declined, but the audience for the magazine is more upscale than the audience for her TV show, with the average woman who reads it earning well above the median pay scale for women.